Latest News on the Provo Utah Rock Canyon Temple | ChurchofJesusChristTemples.org (2024)

 Thursday, June 13, 2024

 Demolition continues of the Provo Utah Temple, which will be replaced with the new Provo Utah Rock Canyon Temple.
-Heavy machinery is sorting and removing the final pieces of debris from the basem*nt before the concrete walls are fully removed.
+Heavy machinery is sorting and removing the final pieces of debris from the basement before the concrete walls are fully removed.
 The temple is located at the mouth of Rock Canyon, across the street from the Provo Missionary Training Center and just north of Brigham Young University.
 It has long been considered one of the busiest temples in the Church.

 Photo: Lee R Cowan